techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/Presentations_and_Softskills/JP Morgan Workshop/assignment.md

   - How am I dishonoring my values?

-    Not reading Gods word , not visiting Gods meetings where his word is taught, not socializing with Gods cimmunity , not giving him my best and 100%
+    Not reading Gods word , not visiting Gods meetings where his word is taught, not socializing with Gods community , not giving him my best and not giving him 100%.

-  - How might I do or be something in a way that honors my values
+  - How might I do or be something in a way that honors my values?

     To make steps in gods community : become baptised , serve in his community , preach his word.